CancerDataAggregator/CDA-HelpDesk/docs/documentation/cdapython/man_pages/column_values.md

 ### data_source

-( string; optional ): Restrict returned values to the given upstream data source, such as 'GDC', 'IDC', 'PDC', or 'CDS'.
+( string; optional ):
+Restrict returned values to the given upstream data source, such as 'GDC', 'IDC', 'PDC', or 'CDS'.
 Defaults to `''` (no filter).

 ### force
-( boolean; optional ): Force execution of high-overhead queries on columns (like IDs) flagged as having large numbers of values (see below under `expensive_columns`).
+( boolean; optional ):
+Force execution of high-overhead queries on columns (like IDs) flagged as having large numbers of values.
 Defaults to False, in which case attempts to retrieve values for flagged columns will result in a warning.

 ### debug
-( boolean; optional ): If set to True, print internal process details to the standard error stream.
+( boolean; optional ):
+If set to True, print internal process details to the standard error stream.

 ## Returns
+pandas.DataFrame

+OR

+list

+OR

-pandas.DataFrame OR list OR returns nothing, but writes retrieved data to a user-specified TSV file
+returns nothing, but writes retrieved data to a user-specified TSV file